slavrdorg/tf-external-provider/README.md

 In this project the provider binary is stored in a different git repository which is added as a git [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 The submodule folder is `bin-tf-provider-okta`.
 The binary in it is for Linux/amd64.

-The provider binary is sym-linked to the appropriate location for terraform external providers - `terraform.d/plugins/linux_amd64/`.
+The provider binary is sym-linked to the appropriate location for terraform external providers - `terraform.d/plugins/linux_amd64/` in this case as we are using a Linux/amd64 binary.

 The sym-link must be relative from the providers folder to the folder containing the binary - `terraform-provider-okta_v3.0.21_x4 -> ../../../bin-tf-provider-okta/terraform-provider-okta_v3.0.21_x4`.